Roots and Radishes

 • Top tip

-• Baking soda - The secret for super smooth hummus!
-Boiling canned chickpeas with baking soda helps get the skins off the chickpeas easily, plus it makes them somewhat mushy, which makes super creamy hummus.
+• Baking soda - Boiling canned chickpeas with baking soda helps get the skins off the chickpeas easily and softens them for a silky smooth hummus.

 • Tahini - The key ingredient in hummus for its signature flavor and smooth, creamy texture.